-The groups's financial liabilities include trade and other payables and short-term bank borrowings.
+The group's financial liabilities include trade and other payables and unsecured loan taken and short-term bank borrowings.
 The carrying amounts of financial liabilities are considered as to be the same as their fair values, due to their short term nature.

-Notes to the Consolidated Financial Statements for the year ended 31 March 2022
+Notes to the Consolidated Financial Statements for the year ended 31 March 2023